GaboGo/zoo-classes-excersice/README.md

 - Bonus: The jungle can have each animal perform a random activity out of the ones possible for that animal.

-To test copy and paste the code in a browser console or creating a snippet.
+Copy and paste the code from index.js in a browser console or creating a snippet.